Basic FPV Plane¶

 Lo - Lo - Manual (low on SW2 ALWAYS drives Manual - that’s your bailout!)

 Set these up in the Flight Modes subtab under Initial Setup -> Mandatory Hardware.

 After initial flights and tuning, you can change modes to whatever are desired.

 - Accel Calibration

 Go to the Initial Configuration -> Mandatory Hardware -> Accelerometer Calibration tab and perform the full calibration.
 For the level position carefully level the wings laterally, and have the wing chord set a few degrees (~ 3 deg) nose up, since this is the normal cruise attitude for level flight for most planes.
 This can be reset using the LEVEL only calibration button at any time.
-Also check that the orientation of the flight controller is correct.
+Also check that the orientation of the autopilot is correct.
 Moving the plane should be correctly reflected in the HUD display of MP.
 Otherwise, you will need to manually change the AHRS_ORIENTATION parameter appropriately.